-Alcohol and zopiclone together can make you sleep very deeply, so you don't breathe properly and can have difficulty waking up.
+Alcohol and zopiclone together can make you sleep very deeply, so you do not breathe properly and can have difficulty waking up.

 How long will it stay in my system?

-Zopiclone doesn't stay in your system for more than about 12 hours.
+Zopiclone does not stay in your system for more than about 12 hours.

 But some people feel sleepy the next morning when they wake up.